Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

-When I started my business part-time several years ago, I was in constant battle with myself—not knowing how or where to focus my time in order to build the right business.
+When I started my business part-time several years ago, I was in a constant battle with myself—not knowing how or where to focus my time in order to build the right business.
 No matter how hard I tried to focus, I was at an impasse.
 Stuck on that carnival ride that uses centripetal force to pin you against the wall.

-It wasn’t until I left my corporate copywriting job to go all in with my business earlier this year that I realized the importance of intentionality.
+It wasn’t until I left my corporate copywriting job to go all-in with my business earlier this year that I realized the importance of intentionality.
 Going through with this transition forced me to really consider: why was I leaving the security of a steady paycheck to work for myself?

 For me, it was the freedom the travel full-time while working at times when I’m most inspired and building something entirely my own.
 With this in mind, I’ve started taking more deliberate actions to create a business that aligns with what I want and who I am as a person.